 New York City was the first city to host a Pride parade in 1970, a

 year after the Stonewall Riots.
 This is the first time since its inauguration that the event has been canceled.
 This is why the city is hosting a virtual NYC Pride event on June 28 from noon to 2 p.m.
 The event will be hosted by "Schitt's Creek" start Dan Levy and include performances by Janelle Monáe, Deborah Cox, Margaret Cho, and others.
-Lehigh Valley will be shifting its Pride celebrations to a virtual format this year.
-Details on the event are yet to come, but residents of the Leigh Valley LGBTQ+ community are planning for an August 16 date to commemorate the festival's 27th year. jimmyvillalta/iStock Unreleased/Getty Images
+8 Lehigh Valley Pride Lehigh Valley will be shifting its Pride celebrations to a virtual format this year.
+Details on the event are yet to come, but residents of the Leigh Valley LGBTQ+ community are planning for an August 16 date to commemorate the festival's 27th year.
+9 The Pride Of Texas jimmyvillalta/iStock Unreleased/Getty Images

 Normally the Dallas Pride celebration,

 The Pride of Texas is a new virtual event that will be taking its place.
 The event is hosted by Dallas Pride and other organizations that have been hosting Pride events since the first one in Dallas in 1972.
 More details on the virtual celebration are to come in the following weeks.
-LA Pride is going digital for this year's celebration of the 50th anniversary of the first Pride parade.
+10 LA Pride LA Pride is going digital for this year's celebration of the 50th anniversary of the first Pride parade.
 Though there are currently not many details on the celebration, the site mentions that there will be more to come soon.
+11 Annapolis Pride

 Though the Annapolis parade and festival have been canceled, its Pride celebrations have not.